Zapper-fi/protocol/docs/learning-center.md

   allowfullscreen
 ></iframe>

-## Event Interpretation
+## Transaction Interpretation

-Here you will find a video to guide you through the process of creating an Event Intepretation with a **String** item type.
+Here you will find a video to guide you through the process of creating a Transation Interpreter with a **String** item type.

 <iframe
   width="560"
   height="315"
   src="https://www.youtube.com/embed/gZGSxaShxgA"
-  title="Submit an EI with String item type" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin"
+  title="Submit an TI with String item type" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin"